 Hallo.
 I am Sally Patricia Gardner, welcome to my web site.
 Thank you to those of you who are reading this page because you have read one of my novels and have asked to know more about me.
 I hope you will enjoy the video interview below.

-If you just chanced across me – then please follow the links to my three published novels, preceded with a brief description of how I came to write them.
+If you just chanced across me – then please follow the links below to my four novels, followed by excerpts from them, and how I came to write some of them.

 Painting by Numbers